Knowledge base

 . /home/.config/swissbackup/openrc.sh

-- Display the available backups:
+- Display available backups:

 restic snapshots

-- Remove the desired backup:
+- Delete the desired backup:

 restic forget IdBackup --prune